Skip to content

 dst = "Hello, "

-⚠️ Pitfall Warningstrncpy does not guarantee termination!
-If the source string length is >= n, it stops after copying n characters and does not automatically append \0.
-Every time you use strncpy, you must manually write \0 at the last position.
+⚠️ Warningstrncpy does not guarantee termination!
+If the source string length is greater than or equal to n, it stops after copying n characters and does not automatically append a \0.
+You must manually write \0 at the last position after every use of strncpy.

 Concatenation and Comparison